smilers/windows-itpro-docs/education/windows/get-minecraft-for-education.md

 ---
-title: Get and deploy Minecraft Education
+title: Deploy Minecraft Education To Windows Devices
 description: Learn how to obtain and distribute Minecraft Education to Windows devices. ms.topic: how-to ms.date: 04/10/2024